 Philip has always taken an active interest in the local community and often worked closely with the Council and other authorities locally whenever he could.

 He has seen at first hand the considerable and difficult changes that have faced Gosport as the Navy has reduced in size and the even greater challenges that it has faced during this period of austerity, and has been hugely impressed with how the Conservative Group has worked with all parties for the good of Gosport and its people.
 Its record speaks for itself.
-Since being elected as one of the Cllrs for Anglesey Ward, Philip has been an active member of the GBC Regulatory and Economic Development Boards and often sits on the Licensing Sub-Committee and he was recently made Chairman of the Standards and Governance Committee He has also taken the lead for the Council on Health and Wellbeing matters and sits as the GBC elected representative on a number of the local Health, Wellbeing and Social Care committees.
+Since being elected as one of the Cllrs for Anglesey Ward, Philip has been an active member of the GBC Regulatory and Economic Development Boards and often sits on the Licensing Sub-Committee and he was recently made Chairman of the Standards and Governance Committee.
+He is also the GBC representative on the Solent Growth Forum which is the oversight and scrutiny panel for the Solent Local Enterprise Partnership

 As well as working to help constituents with individual problems, Philip has also been very involved with local issues ranging from Fort Gilkicker to the No 11 Bus and has continued to be a strong supporter of many of the local community groups such as the Anglesey Conservation Group, the Diving Museum, the Friends of Stokes Bay and the Friends of Crescent Gardens.